-Pregnancy is a very delicate phase of a women’s life in which she has to stay healthy and nourish her baby in her womb for 9 months.
+Pregnancy is a very delicate phase of a woman’s life in which she has to stay healthy and nourish her baby in her womb for 9 months.
 To deliver a healthy baby you should be healthy and fit.
 And to be healthy you have to eat a properly balanced diet and stay mentally and emotionally happy and relaxed.
 It is very important to consume foods that are rich in vitamins, minerals, proteins, carbs, fiber, calcium, and nutrients.
 Your preparation for pregnancy, delivery, and breastfeeding should start several months before conception or before planning a baby.
 To conceive, you should be healthy physically and mentally.
 Take some time out to focus on your health for your baby.

-Pregnancy teaches you to be responsible for your own health and your baby’s healthy growth.
-Women who don’t take care of themselves and always think about others and serve them every day will now take some out for themselves to take care of their health during pregnancy only because a tiny life is growing inside their womb.
+Pregnancy teaches you to be responsible for your health and your baby’s healthy growth.
+Women who don’t take care of themselves and always think about others and serve them every day will now take some out for themselves to take care of their health during pregnancy only because a tiny life is growing inside their wombs.
 Some women eat less during pregnancy to avoid being overweight.
 But this is not going to work.
 If you eat healthy food you will not gain more weight.
-A healthy pregnant woman will gain 8 to11 kgs till she reaches the end of the 9th month of pregnancy.
+A healthy pregnant woman will gain 8 to 11 kgs till she reaches the end of the 9th month of pregnancy.
 So don’t worry about your changing body structure and weight gain.
 You will come back in normal shape after a few months of delivery.

 Increase the quantity of food during pregnancy.
 Not more not less.
-If you were having only 2 Rotis before pregnancy, now take 3 to 4 Rotis.
+If you had only 2 Rotis before pregnancy, now take 3 to 4 Rotis.
 Eat something or the other whenever you feel hungry.
 Don’t eat for two.
 Eat according to your hunger requirement.
 Stop when your stomach feels full.
 Always keep your body hydrated with water, liquids, and juices.
 Eat more vegetables, nuts, juices, and fruits to avoid overweight gain.
 Avoid outside food as much as possible.

 In this article, I will tell you what you can eat to stay healthy, foods to avoid during pregnancy, and the quantity of food to eat.